Dávid Vitézy: Later positions

 Vitézy was appointed ministerial commissioner within the Ministry of National Development on 1 February 2015, overseeing the development of public transport, especially the coordination of regional and long-distance relations (MÁV and Volán).
 He held the position until 31 July in that year.
 Vitézy stated that his goal is to create a unified ticket purchase system that plans the route between any two settlements, regardless of the type of public transportation.
 Instead of merger of MÁV and Volán, Vitézy proposed the creation of an organization that jointly manages the two large transport systems as a customer, the purpose of which is to create a uniform timetable, tariff and passenger information system for passengers.

 Vitézy became director of the Hungarian Technical and Transport Museum on 16 January 2016, which appointment was considered by the press to be pushed into the political background and Vitézy's marginalization.
 He served in this capacity until May 2022.
 However, the museum remained closed throughout under his management, after the main building was demolished in the City Park, but the selection of a new location was constantly postponed by the Hungarian government.
 Vitézy often spoke on transport policy issues in the following years.
 For instance, he criticized the disintegration of BKK in January 2016.
 He expressed his support in favor of the controversial proposal Budapest Museum Quarter.
 In addition to the criticism of the underground parking construction at József nádor Square, he protested against mayor István Tarlós' "anti-bicycle measures" and "retrograde transport plans" in April 2016.
 During a conference in May 2016, Vitézy supported the introduction of the congestion charge in Budapest and the development of suburban railway lines.
 He proposed that the pass system be extended to BuBi bicycles as well.
 Vitézy argued that Tarlós' management "have turned away from the public transport oriented approach and want to return to the seventies".
 He also spoke out against route reduction plans in August 2016.

-The Fourth Orbán Government created the Budapest Development Center (BFK), a state institution coordinating governmental developments in Budapest and agglomeration, in early 2020.
+The fourth Orbán government created the Budapest Development Center (BFK), a state institution coordinating governmental developments in Budapest and agglomeration, in early 2020.
 Vitézy was appointed CEO of the newly established organization on 21 January 2020.
-Vitézy emphasized that the BFK "does not mean an alternative town hall" against opposition mayor Gergely Karácsony, who was defeated Tarlós in 2019.
+Vitézy emphasized that the BFK "does not mean an alternative town hall" against opposition mayor Gergely Karácsony, who defeated Tarlós in 2019.
 According to him, in the following years, the most important issue will be the implementation of the so-called "M5 metro line" project (also known as "north–south regional high-speed railway", a connection of public transport system from Szentendre to Ráckeve and Csepel through Budapest), a similar to the S-Bahn systems in Germany.
 Under his leadership, the BFK issued a tender for the complete renovation and modernization of the Budapest Nyugati station.